 Step 4: Upload the Mastercard Foundation Scholarship application form

 Once the application has been completed, while logged into the Vula online scholarship application platform, a folder with the applicant’s student number will appear below ‘Dropbox’.

 Click ‘Upload Files’ and upload the complete scholarship application and supporting documentation to the ‘Dropbox’ section.

 Once the scholarship application is uploaded it can be amended by the applicant prior to the official scholarship closing date.
 Only applications for a Mastercard Foundation scholarship uploaded onto Vula will be considered.

 Please ensure that all application forms and supporting documentation are clearly legible.
 Fill out as much detail as possible and provide supporting documents as requested in the scholarship application form to substantiate your application.
-Should you have queries or require any assistance completing the scholarship application form, do not hesitate to contact the Mastercard Foundation Scholars Program: recruitment and peer mentor officer or the program co-ordinator at firstname.lastname@example.org (telephone number +27 (0)21 650 5095/ 5923 / 3601).
-The scholarship application should reach us no later than 31 August 2018.
-Applications will be accepted up to and including 11:59 pm (SAST) on 31 August 2018.
+Do not hesitate to contact the Mastercard Foundation Scholars Program: Recruitment and Peer Mentor Officer or the Program Co-ordinator should you have queries or require any assistance to complete the scholarship application form at email@example.com (telephone number +27 (0)21 650 5095).
+The scholarship application should reach us no later than 30 September 2020.
+Applications will be accepted up to and including 11:59 pm (SAST) on 30 September 2020.
 The University of Cape Town and The Mastercard Foundation reserve the right to cancel incomplete and/or late applications, to effect changes to the conditions of the scholarships or to make no awards at all.